wp-plugins/google-seo-author-snippets/Readme.txt

 Support and Feature requests.
 ----------------------------
 Please visit http://www.smackcoders.com/category/free-wordpress-plugins/google-seo-author-snippet-plugin.html for guides and tutorials.
-For quick response and reply please create issues in our [support](http://code.smackcoders.com/seo-author-snippet-wp-plugin/issues) instead of wordpress support forum.
-Support at wordpress is not possible for now.
+For quick response and reply please create issues in our [support](http://forge.smackcoders.com/projects/google-seo-author-snippets/issues) instead of WordPress support forum.
+Support at WordPress is not possible for now.

 == Installation ==